Best-practice AI delivery is product-shaped, not prompt-shaped

 Workflows can send work backwards when validation fails or when a human gate demands revision.
 The system should argue with itself (and with you) while the cost of change is still cheap.
 Waiting until merge request review to discover a wrong assumption is the expensive path.

 This mirrors how strong human teams already behave.
-The difference is making the choreography visible, attributable, and repeatable instead of relying on whichever senior engineer is online.
+The difference is making the choreography visible, attributable, and repeatable.
+You should not rely on whichever senior engineer is online.

 Stop outsourcing thinking to autocomplete

-Crew Orbit is built as AI Engineering Team-in-a-Box: structured execution anchored to work items and Git outcomes, not disposable chat sessions.
+Crew Orbit is built as AI Engineering Team-in-a-Box.
+Structured execution is anchored to work items and Git outcomes, not disposable chat sessions.

 Start with structured runs